chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. math::
     a^{3} = \frac{3 R_{e}}{4 E_{e}} \left[F_{n}^{JKR} + 3\pi\gamma_{e}R_{e}  + \sqrt{6 F_{n}^{JKR} \pi\gamma_{e}R_{e} + (3\pi\gamma_{e}R_{e})^2 }\right]

-Where :math:`\mathbf{F_{n}^{JKR}}` correspond to the normal spring force and attractive force combined and :math:`\mathbf{\gamma_{e}}` is the effective surface energy.
+Where :math:`\mathbf{F_{n}^{JKR}}` corresponds to the normal spring force and attractive force combined and :math:`\mathbf{\gamma_{e}}` is the effective surface energy.
-Note that if the effective surface energy is equal to zero, the JKR model revert to Hertz model.
+Note that if the effective surface energy is equal to zero, the JKR model reverts to Hertz model.

-The effective surface energy can be computed like so :
+The effective surface energy can be computed as :

 .. math::
     \gamma_{e} = \gamma_{1} + \gamma_{2} - 2\gamma_{1,2}

-Where :math:`\gamma_{1}` and :math:`\gamma_{2}` are the surface energy of each material (particle or wall) :math:`\gamma_{1,2}` is the interface energy which is equal to zero when both surface are coming form the same material.
+Where :math:`\gamma_{1}` and :math:`\gamma_{2}` are the surface energy of each material (particle or wall) :math:`\gamma_{1,2}` is the interface energy which is equal to zero when both surfaces are coming form the same material.
 In Lethe, the interface energy term is approximated using `[3] <https://doi.org/10.1016/B978-0-12-391927-4.10013-1>`_ :

 .. math::
     \gamma_{1,2} \approx \left( \sqrt{\gamma_{1}} - \sqrt{\gamma_{2}}  \right)^{2}

-To compute the :math:`\mathbf{F_{n}^{JKR}}`, the contact patch radius need to be determied.
-The contact patch radius can be related to the normal overlap as follow:
+To compute the :math:`\mathbf{F_{n}^{JKR}}`, the contact patch radius need to be determined.
+The contact patch radius can be related to the normal overlap as follows:

 .. math::
     \delta_{n} = \frac{ a^{2} }{ R_{e} } -  \sqrt{ \frac{2 \pi \gamma_{e} a }{ Y_{e} } }

-This equation can be rewrited as a fourth order polynomial function with two complex root and two real root.
+This equation can be rewritten as a fourth order polynomial function with two complex and two real roots.

 .. math::
     0 = a^{4} - 2R_{e}\delta_{n}a^{2} - 2\pi\gamma_{e}R_{e}^{2}a + R_{e}^{2}\delta_{n}^{2}

-Since we are always trying to solve for the same real root, a straightforward procedure, describe by Parteli et al. can be used `[4] <https://doi.org/10.1038/srep06227>`_ :
+Since we are always solving for the same real root, a straightforward procedure, described by Parteli et al. can be used `[4] <https://doi.org/10.1038/srep06227>`_ :

 .. math::
     c_{0} &= R_{e}^{2}\delta_{n}^{2} \\